UK's high speed rail row overshadows Conservative party conference

 "If they're about to pull the plug, that would just be a desperate act of a dying government with nowhere left to go," he said.

-Labour is well out in front in opinion polls amid a cost of living crisis, stubbornly high inflation and widespread industrial unrest that is hitting services including health and transport.
+Labour is well ahead in opinion polls amid the worst cost-of-living crisis in a generation, stubbornly high inflation and widespread industrial unrest.

-Sunak is widely expected to make an announcement about HS2 in his keynote address to the conference on Wednesday.
+Sunak is widely expected to make an announcement about HS2 in his conference speech on Wednesday, with speculation he could unveil new funding for east-west rail connectivity in northern England.

 Legal Disclaimer: